ChainStack-Official/ChainStack/English Documentation/02-Developer Doc/How to build a Private Chain/Guide for building a private blockchain using ChainStack.md

 ## ToolBox Installing
 ### 1.Download the ChainStack toolbox
-1) download chainstack_tool.tgz
+01.download chainstack_tool.tgz
-2) execute the command:
+02.execute the command:
 ```
 mkdir ~/softwares
 ```
 to create a directory

-3) execute the command:
+03.execute the command:
 ```
 cp chainstack_tool.tgz ~/sofewares
 ```
 to put the toolbox under this directory

-4) enter this directory and execute the command:
+04.enter this directory and execute the command:
 ```
 tar xzvf chainstack_tool.tgz
 ```
 to uncompress this file.

 After that, we see the content by the command “ls”: